lucascompython/speed-comparison/README.md

 You are also more than welcome to contribute and help me.<br>
 See [Known Bugs](#known-bugs-because-im-too-lazy-to-fix-them).

+The results shown in [preview](#preview) may vary A LOT because im running this tests on a potato :(

 ## Languages used in this comparison

 In total there are available 14 languages in this comparison which are: